Single person: English

-Though spinster has a long history of being negative, there are some authors, such as Katie Bolick, that are trying to change the word's connotation into something positive.
-Additionally, the phrase Old Maid is used to describe an unmarried women.
+Though spinster has a long history of being negative, there are some authors, such as Katie Bolick, who are trying to change the word's connotation into something positive.
+Additionally, the phrase Old Maid is used to describe an unmarried woman.

+In 2019, Emma Watson coined the phrase "self-partnered" to describe her status as happily single.

 French

 Catherinette was a traditional French label for women of 25 years who were still unmarried by the Feast of Saint Catherine.

 Chinese

 The term sheng nu is used to describe unmarried women who are in mid to late twenties in China and East Asia.